NTIA/Compound_Radar_Waveforms-Data/README.md

 			8. CompletionTime: time and date stamp from RSMS-5G computer indicating when the event completed
 			9. RawMagTraceMatrix: Contains a matrix of all the spectrum analyzer sweeps used to create the overall stepped measurement spectrum.
 			10. CalCorrectedMag: data that has been corrected for primary preselector or spectrum analyzer attenuation level and calibration system gain data
-			11. PulseParamTraceData: struct containing data taken when the pulse parameter feature is used â€“ will be empty, [],  if pulse data is not taken
+			11. PulseParamTraceData: struct containing data taken when the pulse parameter feature is used – will be empty, [],  if pulse data is not taken
 				a.
 Fields:
 					i.
 PeaksMatrix: number of peaks x 3 matrix
 						1. Column 1 = Frequency Value